 Step 4: Preprocess and clean data

 We want to stress again that if you train your AI assistant with low-quality data, you’ll get subpar performance.
-That’s why it’s crucial to put the data you collected through two stages: data preprocessing and data cleaning.
+That’s why it’s crucial to put the data you collected through two stages: preprocessing and cleaning.

 Data preprocessing